soklet/soklet/README.md

 ### Why?

-The Java web ecosystem is missing a solution is light (in terms of dependencies) but offers compelling programmer-friendly functionality such as DI-awareness and annotation-based request handling.
+The Java web ecosystem is missing a solution that is light (in terms of dependencies) but offers features like Loom support, DI-awareness, and annotation-based request handling.
 Soklet aims to fill this void.

-[Spring](https://spring.io) is heavy and complex.<br/>
-[Quarkus](https://quarkus.io) is heavy and requires Reactive programming.<br/>
-[Javalin](https://javalin.io) is light but has key ideological differences.

 ### Design Goals